 It might be a good idea to talk to Aboriginal teachers to learn about their perspective and check if they have recommendations.

-The Australian National University has studies on particular themes or regions, or a series of articles on single subjects of contemporary Indigenous topics offered as free Indigenous books for download.
+The Australian National University has studies on particular themes or regions and a series of articles on single subjects of contemporary Aboriginal topics which it offers as free Indigenous books for download.

 Aboriginal book publishers

 - Black Ink Press (Townsville, Queensland)